tinyx3k/ransomware.live/docs/about.md

 - [Ransomlook](https://github.com/RansomLook/Ransomlook) for ideas of new features included in [Ransomware.live](https://www.ransomware.live).
 - [ransomwhe.re](https://ransomwhe.re/) for the crypto wallet information
 - [Zscaler ThreatLabz](https://github.com/threatlabz/ransomware_notes) for the ransomware notes
+- [Valéry Rieß-Marchive](https://twitter.com/ValeryMarchive) for the idea💡 to included published date when available